samankhalife/linux-Tutorial/TXT FILES/File-systems-Cocepts/LPIC3-306/Shared-Disk Cluster.md

 ## Conclusion

 A **Shared-Disk Cluster** enables multiple nodes to access the same storage directly, which simplifies data consistency and management.
 However, it requires a robust, highly available shared storage solution and a sophisticated cluster file system to manage concurrent access effectively.
 This architecture is particularly valuable in environments where data integrity is paramount and where the shared storage can be engineered to scale alongside the cluster.

-For further detailed documentation and best practices, you may refer to additional resources and vendor-specific guides on shared-disk clustering:

-citesharednothing-doc (Note: While this citation refers to a similar domain, additional specific shared-disk cluster documentation can be found through vendor resources and clustering guides.)